ibm-cloud-docs/solution-tutorials/rework-users-teams-applications.hidden.md

 {{site.data.keyword.iamshort}} (IAM) enables you to securely authenticate users for both platform and infrastructure services and control (authorize) access to **resources** consistently across the {{site.data.keyword.cloud_notm}} platform. {{site.data.keyword.cloud_notm}} services enabled to use Cloud IAM for access control are provisioned into [**resource groups**](https://{DomainName}/docs/account?topic=account-rgs) within your **account**.
 They allow you to give **users** and **service IDs** quick and easy access to more than one resource at a time.
 Cloud IAM access **policies** are used to assign users and service IDs access to the resources within your account.

+TODO: Mention Trusted Profiles here.
+Should we have the diagram from the account / IAM doc page?

 This tutorial focusses on a single account.
 Multiple accounts can be grouped within an [enterprise account](https://{DomainName}/docs/account?topic=account-enterprise) and organized in account groups to centrally manage billing and resource usage.
 {: tip}